medavox/distribackup/docs/Distribackup Structs.md

 2. Distribackup can easily replace files which Subscribers erroneously modify/delete.

-The Archive State will probably be stored in a compressed file (in an compression format supporting random file access without full extraction), to save disk space.
+The Archive State will probably be stored in a compressed file (in a compression format supporting random file access without full extraction), to save disk space.

 Basefile
 -------